telerik/blazor-docs/components/grid/drag-drop.md

 ---
-title: Drag and Drop
+title: Row Drag and Drop
-page_title: Grid Drag and Drop
+page_title: Grid Row Drag and Drop
-description: Overview of the Drag and Drop functionality for Grid for Blazor.
+description: Overview of the Row Drag and Drop functionality for Grid for Blazor.
 slug: grid-drag-drop-overview
 tags: telerik,blazor,grid,drap,drop,dragdrop,row,rows,overview
 published: True
 position: 41
 ---

-# Drag and Drop
+# Row Drag and Drop

-The Drag and Drop functionality for the Grid allows you to move a row or a multitude of rows between different parents in the same Grid or between different Telerik Grid instances.
+The Drag and Drop functionality for the Grid rows allows you to move a row or a multitude of rows between different parents in the same Grid or between different Telerik Grid instances.

-This article will be separated in the following sections:
+This article contains the following sections:

 * [Basics](#basics)
 * [OnRowDrop Event](#onrowdrop-event)